This listing has the most popular offer available in Mexico

 The Hridaya Yoga Center sits atop an attractive hill with a breathtaking view of the Pacific Ocean.
 TThe three yoga halls and our sustainably-built accommodations offer an atmosphere of serenity and simple luxury.

-The retreat includes two meals per day made and served with love in the Hridaya Yoga Dining Room.
+There is an option to book two vegan meals per day made and served with love in the Hridaya Yoga dining room.
 The meals are delicious, simple, and vegan.
-The Dining Room cannot accommodate food allergies and other special requests.
+The dining room cannot accommodate food allergies and other special requests.
 If you generally are a very selective eater with many special preferences, you may prefer to join the retreat without adding the meal plan.
 No meal refunds will be given once the retreat begins.

 Please book your flight to arrive at Puerto Escondido International Airport (PXM) or Bahias de Huatulco International Airport (HUX).
 When you arrive in Mazunte, walk along the main street with the ocean on your right.
 You will pass the Turtle Center, and soon after the road will begin to climb.
 The center is located at the peak of the hill.
 If you start going downhill again, you have gone too far.

 From Mexico City, you have to go to one of these two bus stations, Central del Sur Taxquea or TAPO.
 Look for the bus company ADO (Camiones ADO).
 There, you should ask for a ticket to go to Pochutla, Oaxaca (pronunciation would be: Wahaka).
 It costs around 750 MXN.
 Usually, it departs at 19:30 and it takes around 16 hours to get to Pochutla.